WatForm/fortress/README.md

 The documentation can then be viewed in `build/docs/javadoc/index.html`.

 ## Plan for improvements
-1. Set up tests and restructure repository, which will also help to better understand fortress
+* Set up tests and restructure repository, which will also help to better understand fortress
-2. Documentation
+* Documentation
-3. Add abstraction layers so changes can be made without breaking the interface
+* Add abstraction layers so changes can be made without breaking the interface
+* Decide the interface to publish for Fortress and whether the parser should be separate from the rest of Fortress, as it really just uses fortress as opposed to being part of the core
-4. Streamline the implementation by removing higher order logic layer
+* Streamline the implementation by removing higher order logic layer
-5. Hunt for optimizations
+* Hunt for optimizations
+* Switch from using Z3 on the commmand line to the Java API for Z3

 ## Implementation Notes
 input -> `ANTLRInputStream` -> `FOFTPTPLexer` -> `CommonTokenStream`